CrudMaster92/PokemonGPT/README.md

    - Read the active Pokémon, available moves, and game state from the Showdown UI.

 3. **Integrate the language model for move selection.** *(completed)*
-   - Battle state is sent to a local LLM API and the recommended move is received.
+   - Battle state is sent to the OpenAI API and the recommended move is received.

 4. **Automate UI interaction.** *(completed)*
    - The extension now programmatically clicks the recommended move in the Showdown interface.

-5. **Add configuration and settings.**
+5. **Add configuration and settings.** *(completed)*
-   - Allow users to enable/disable the assistant.
+   - Added an options page to provide an OpenAI API key, model name and temperature.
-   - Provide controls to adjust LLM parameters if needed.
+   - Users can enable/disable and tweak assistant parameters.

 6. **Testing and refinement.**
    - Test the assistant in various battle scenarios.